Dogfalo/materialize/v1-upgrade-guide.md

 # Upgrade to v1.0.0 from v0.100.2

 ## Auto Init
-- Componenets are no longer initialized automatically on document load by Materialize
+- Components are no longer initialized automatically on document load by Materialize
 - Added function `M.AutoInit()` that initializes all componenets

 ## Character Counter